Xetibo/ReSet-Doc/sections/appendix/management_summary.typ

 *Non-Functional Requirements*:\
 The project completed all but one required non-functional requirements.
-The user interface is responsive and fast, plugins feel like they are core features of the application and the plugins do not get loaded in case of a mismatch in API.
+The user interface is responsive and fast, the plugins feel like they are core features of the application and the plugins do not get loaded in case of a mismatch in API.
 The only problematic non-functional requirement is the handling of crashes in plugins.
 This was not achieved as plugins are not sandboxed, hence if a plugin